1977 European Cup (athletics)

 The 1977 European Cup was the 6th edition of the European Cup of athletics.

 It was the first edition to introduce "A" and "B" Finals.
+The three best non-qualifying teams in the Semifinals would now compete in the "B" Final, the winner of which would qualify for the "A" Final.

 The "A" Finals were held in Helsinki, Finland.
 The first two teams in those qualified for the inaugural IAAF World Cup.

 "A" Final

 Held in Helsinki on 13 and 14 August for both men and women.